cbab/babeltrace/doc/bindings/python/source/examples.rst

 Examples
 ********

-This section presents a few short and very straightforward examples of how to use the Babeltrace Python binding.
+This section presents a few short and straightforward examples of Babeltrace Python bindings usage.

 The examples are divided into two categories: those which demonstrate the :ref:`reader API <reader-api>`, and those which demonstrate